scwatts/umccr_gene_panels/README.md

 ### Hartwig Ensembl data cache and Gene Utilities

-We use hmftools workflows/components from Hartwig in our post-processing pipelines, and this requires specific panel data files to be generated from the UMCCR gene lists.
-Generating the these files is done using `gene-utils` and is performed for the somatic panel and fusion panel.
+We use hmftools workflows/components from Hartwig in our post-processing pipelines, and this requires specific data files to be generated from the UMCCR gene panels.
+These data files are created with `gene-utils` for the somatic panel and fusion panel.
 Beyond the panel data files, we must also build the hmftools Ensembl data cache for both the hmftools workflows and certain `gene-utils` functions.

 First compile `gene-utils` at commit `a156ed6` (current v1.0 release is missing important changes), see [COMPILE_GENE_UTILS.md](COMPILE_GENE_UTILS.md).